OptimizingClaudeCode:Karpathy's10xAgenticWorkflowGuide

 client = Anthropic(api_key=os.environ.get("ANTHROPIC_API_KEY"))

-# Initial call
+# Initial call to get things rolling

 raw_response = call_claude_agent(system_prompt_template, user_task, client)